Huili Grace Xing

-Huili Grace Xing is the William L. Quackenbush Professor of Electrical and Computer Engineering, and Materials Science and Engineering in the Cornell University College of Engineering.
-In 2019, Xing was elected a Fellow of the American Physical Society (APS) "for pioneering contributions in polar wide-bandgap semiconductors, 2D crystal semiconductors and layered crystals," as well as Fellow of the American Association for the Advancement of Science (AAAS) in 2021.
+Huili Grace Xing is an American electrical engineer and materials scientist.
+She is the William L. Quackenbush Professor of Electrical and Computer Engineering and of Materials Science and Engineering at the Cornell University College of Engineering, where she directs the Jena-Xing Laboratory and the SUPREME semiconductor research center.
+Her research focuses on wide-bandgap and polar semiconductor materials and devices, including gallium nitride, aluminum nitride, and two-dimensional layered crystals.
+She is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the American Physical Society (APS), and the American Association for the Advancement of Science (AAAS).

 Early life and education

-Xing received a Bachelor's degree in Physics from Peking University before moving to the United States for her Master's degree in Material Science and Engineering at Lehigh University.
-She then chose to pursue a career with devices that use material properties, and enrolled at the University of California, Santa Barbara for her Ph.D. in Electrical Engineering.
+Xing received a Bachelor's degree in physics from Peking University before moving to the United States for her Master's degree in materials science and engineering at Lehigh University.
+She then enrolled at the University of California, Santa Barbara for her Ph.D. in electrical engineering, completed in 2003.

 Career

+University of Notre Dame (2004-2015)

 Xing joined the University of Notre Dame (UND) in 2004 as an assistant professor of engineering.
 She was selected by the Air Force Office of Scientific Research as part of the 2008 Young Investigator Program as someone who "shows exceptional ability and promise for conducting basic research."
 The following year, she was the recipient of a 2009 National Science Foundation (NSF) Early Career Development (CAREER) Award for her project "Graphene and Graphene Nanoribbon Optoelectronic Properties and Devices."
 In 2010, Debdeep Jena and Xing received separate Department of Defense funding through the Defense Advanced Research Projects Agency for a project to create new gallium nitride (GaN) ultraviolet light sources that can be used by soldiers to purify water in the field.
 She received more funding from the U.S. Department of Energy’s Advanced Research Projects Agency-Energy in 2013 for "projects aimed at developing next-generation power conversion devices that could dramatically transform how power is controlled and converted through the grid."